ropensci-archive/Rclean/joss/paper.md

-This work was improved by discussions with ecologists at Harvard Forest and through the helpful review provided by the ROpenSci community, particularly Anna Krystalli, Will Landau and Clemens Schmid.
+This work was improved by discussions with ecologists at Harvard Forest and through the helpful review provided by the ROpenSci community, particularly Anna Krystalli, Will Landau, and Clemens Schmid.
 Much of the work was funded by US National Science Foundation grant SSI-1450277 for applications of End-to-End Data Provenance.